 It’s easy to think of the desert as an expanse of empty, sandy soil.
 But the desert is full of unique and bright plants.
 And since desert plants are uniquely adapted to the arid desert environment, they’re unlike any plants you see anywhere else!

-Here’s our list of the most colorful desert plants in the world:
+Here’s our list of the world’s most colorful desert plants:

 1. Ghost Plant